 An excellent learning opportunity for students is to complete a semester studying abroad, experiencing firsthand how Spanish-speakers speak, live, and interact.
-Students can also get involved on campus by joining the Spanish Club or the Department of World Languages & Cultures Student Advisory Committee.
+Students can also get involved on campus by joining the Spanish Club.

 Upon graduation, you will be prepared for careers in a number of fields.
 Work for the government domestically as a translator, linguist, diplomat, or immigration or customs specialist, or return to a country in which you studied abroad to pursue one or more of these jobs internationally.
 Students may also enter the world of international business as a supply chain manager, logistics specialist, or HR representative.
 Jobs in travel and tourism—as an airline employee, travel guide, or translator—are possible, as are careers in education or ESL (English as a Second Language) instruction.
 With additional schooling at the graduate level, you can find work as a professor, lawyer, or administrator.